zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-11.md

 Kayla says, “I don’t like pants that are too formfi tting.”
 A piece of clothing that is “formfitting” is one that is tight up against your body.
 It’s not too small, but it touches your skin, typically.
 If you wear it, someo ne can see your form underneath the clothing.
 They can see the shape of your body very clearly.
 Kayla says she does not like “pants that are too formfitt ing.”

 Josh says, “I’m not suggesting you buy skintight le ggings, but some nice slacks would be slimming.”
-Something that is “skintight” i s something that is similar to formfitting, but it’s even tighter.
+Something that is “skintight” is something that is similar to formfitting, but it’s even tighter.
 It’s very tight  against your skin.
 “Leggings” (leggings) are tight pants that end at the ankles, the part that connects your leg to your foot.
 They are often worn underneath a skirt o r a dress.
 They are used when the weather is cold outside, usually by women.
 The term “slacks” (slacks) refers to pants that are considered more formal, that you would wear to work or to some sort of professional event.

 Josh is saying that he doesn’t want Kayla to buy sk intight leggings, but rather some nice slacks – a nice pair of pants that he say s would be “slimming” (slimming).
 Something that is “slimming” is somethi ng that makes you appear thinner than you actually are, that makes you appea r to weigh less than you actually do.
 The color black is often used to this effect, to have a slimming effect, so that you don’t seem quite as fat as you really a re.

 Kayla says, “I like pants with an elastic waistband .
 They’re more comfortable.”
 The “waistband” (waistband) refers to the top part of a pair of pants, the part that goes around your waist.
 What is your “waist” (waist )?
 It’s the part of your body where your legs are connected to the main or torso part of your body.
-You can think of it as an imaginary line that goes around t he middle of your body.
+You can think of it as an imaginary line that goes around the middle of your body.

 Usually, when you put on a pair of pants, you pull the pants up and the pants stop right around your waist.
-In fact, when you buy  a pair of pants, typically the size is given in inches or centimeters, including t he size of the waist, because of course you need a pair of pants that are not too bi g and not too small for your particular body.
+In fact, when you buy  a pair of pants, typically the size is given in inches or centimeters, including the size of the waist, because of course you need a pair of pants that are not too bi g and not too small for your particular body.
 Pants sizes are also usually given  in terms of the length of the individual “pant legs,” we would call them.

 Kayla is talking about a waistband that is “elastic ” (elastic).
 If a fabric or a material is “elastic,” it stretches.
 It is “expanda ble,” we could also say.
 So, for example, if you have a pair of sweatpants on, usual ly the sweatpants will have an elastic band on the top so that if you are a little  skinnier or a little fatter, the pants will still fit you.
 This is in comparison to a pair  of slacks, a more formal pair of pants, where the waistband doesn’t stretch.
 It does n’t get bigger or smaller depending on your body.